shvetsanton/NBA_analysis/README.md

 ![nba_logo](https://user-images.githubusercontent.com/21130799/33872191-b6f66988-deca-11e7-8d83-4d6ead3d1e66.jpg)

-For this project I set out to increase my chances in winning my fantasy league this year and next!
+For this project I set out to increase my chances of winning my fantasy league this year and next!

 Along the way I've spotted and learned some interesting trends that have occured in the NBA over the seasons.